ACI’s Ask A Question About Adoption

 How do I get connected to an adoption agency?

-Our goal, as an adoption agency is to provide you with information and answer any questions.
-You can be empowered with knowledge to make the best decision for you and your child.
-When considering adoption, you should never feel pressure to move forward with placing your child for adoption.
+As an adoption agency, our goal is to provide information and answer your questions.
+We want to empower you with knowledge so you can make the best decision for yourself and your child.
+When considering adoption, you should never feel pressured to proceed with placing your child for adoption

 How do I find an adoption agency to learn more?
 There are many ways you can find a reputable adoption agency near you.
 Google, like many things, is the easiest way to search for agencies in your state.
 Agencies will have their own website with information about their philosophy, approach to adoption, and their process.
 We suggest you contact more than one agency to find one that you connect with and feel most supported by.